tunnelvisionlabs/antlr4ts/README.md

 Start by installing [TypeScript for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48593) to get the latest integration with TypeScript 2.0 features.

+You should be able to run tests from the Test Explorer, Test Menu, or by clicking on the margin icon next to specific tests or suites.
+To if you create new test files, you will need to set the TestFramework property on the file to "Mocha".

 ## Dev setup with NPM
 Of course, you'll need to install Node.js for your platform.   https://nodejs.org/en/